Forward edge spectrum deployment with tactical vehicle, communications shelter, antennas, rugged compute, and RF links

 Orchestration

-Routing and network control across distributed assets.
+Routing and network control across distributed edge.

 Quicksilver functions